 \end{prop}

-The main example on which we want to apply this construction is the following.
-Let $f:X\rightarrow Y$ be a morphism of chain complexes, then it admits a functorial factorization in an acyclic cofibration (i.e acyclic injection) followed by a fibration (i.e a surjection).
+The main example to which we want to apply this construction is the following.
+Let $f:X\rightarrow Y$ be a morphism of chain complexes, then it admits a functorial factorization by an acyclic cofibration (i.e acyclic injection) followed by a fibration (i.e a surjection).
 This factorization is explicitely given by

 where